Qi Ding

 Institute of Energy, Environment, and Economy, Tsinghua University

 Ph.D. candidate in Management Science and Engineering at Tsinghua University.
-My research focuses on transport-energy system modeling, with particular interests in China's transport decarbonization pathways, electric vehicle charging and power system interactions, and hydrogen-based fuels for ports and airports.
+My research focuses on transport decarbonization, low-carbon power systems, hydrogen and hydrogen-based fuels, critical metal demand, and sector-coupled energy transition pathways.

 Education